Accretion and Structure of Radiating Disks

 where

 and $P_j$ denotes the $j$-th Legendre polynomial.
-From the numerical point of view the regularization of the discretized integral in expression (\ref{am}) consists in taking a finite number of terms in the series in Eq.~(\ref{phi_series}).
+From the numerical point of view the regularisation of the discretised integral in expression (\ref{rescaled_d}) consists of taking a finite number of terms in the series in Eq.~(\ref{phi_series}).

-The equation for the radiation potential $\hat \Psi$ can be solved in a similar fashion.
-Assuming that the right-hand side of Eq.~(\ref{al}), i.e.,
+The equation for the radiation potential $\tilde \Psi$ can be solved in a similar fashion.
+Assuming that $\tilde S$ is known, we can obtain $\tilde \Psi$ as